iandl/mqttitude/docs/TLS-certificates/TLS-certificates.md

 # Setting up TLS on your mobile device

 You want data between your mobile device (a.k.a. smartphone) and the MQTT broker you use to be secured from eavesdropping.
 This is accomplished using [TLS] (the artist formerly known as SSL).
 When you configure your broker you will generate what is called a CA certificate which is basically a large amount of bits.
-The file you'll be creating in fact looks like this (in what is called [PEM] format; but you don't really want to know that, but if you do, see below for the nitty gritty).
+(See below for the nitty gritty.)

 You can share the cerficate if you want to (though not many people will want it ...)